HIV Prevention

 The Basics of HIV Prevention

 • Protect others if you have HIV: Take HIV medicine (called antiretroviral therapy or ART) as prescribed by your doctor.
-ART can reduce the amount of HIV in the blood (called viral load) to the point where a test cannot detect it (called an undetectable viral load).
-If you have an undetectable viral load, you will not transmit HIV to your partner through sex.
+When taken as prescribed, HIV medicines can eliminate nearly any risk that you will transmit HIV to your partner through sex.

 The person-to-person spread of human immunodeficiency virus (HIV) is called HIV transmission.
 People can get or transmit HIV only through specific activities, such as sex or injection drug use.
 HIV can be transmitted only in certain body fluids from a person who has HIV.
 Bodily fluids that can transmit HIV include blood, semen (“cum”), pre-seminal fluids (“pre-cum”), rectal fluids, vaginal fluids, and breast milk.

-HIV transmission is only possible if these fluids come in contact with a mucous membrane, open cuts or sores, or are directly injected into the bloodstream (from a contaminated needle or syringe).
+HIV transmission is only possible if these fluids come in contact with a mucous membrane, an open cut or sore, or are directly injected into the bloodstream (from a contaminated needle or syringe).
 Mucous membranes are found inside the rectum, the vagina, the opening of the penis, and the mouth.

 In the United States, HIV is transmitted mainly by: